ververica/jupyter-vvp/DEVELOP.md

 ```
 2. Then create the Docker image:
 ```
-docker build . --tag vvp-jupyter:latest
+docker build . --tag jupyter-vvp:latest
 ```
 This image can be run independently and used to connect to any running Ververica Platform instance.
 The Docker image comes with the FlinkSql Kernel for code completion pre-installed.

 ## Publishing

-The jupyter_vvp package is published to PyPi.
-The script `dev/script/publish.sh` will do everything required to publish the package.
+The jupyter-vvp package is published to PyPi.
+The script `dev/scripts/publish.sh` will do everything required to publish the package.
 You will need to provide the PyPi username and password.
-See [VVP-2558](https://dataartisans.atlassian.net/browse/VVP-2558) for information on the account and whom to ask.

 In order to test the upload the TestPyPi index can be used, the command to upload is `twine upload --repository testpypi dist/*`.
 Note that there is a different password for the Test PyPi, the username is the same.

 ## Development